Moonpig/moonpig-technical-assessment/README.md

 ## Assessment

 This should be treated as production code, but understand that this is only for assessment purposes.
 For simplicity, card product data is retrieved from the local development server inside `src/services/cardsService.ts`.
-You can treat `cardsService` as a black box: this is simulating a real service call and doesn't form part of the code you need to review.
+You should be aware of the behaviour of `cardsService` but as it's simulating a real service it doesn't form part of the code you need to review.

 ## Criteria